opsfolio/resource-surveillance-commons/service/diabetes-research-hub/README.md

       ```

       Once you apply `drh-deidentification.sql` and
-      `stateless-fhir.surveilr.sql` you can ignore those files and all content will be
+      `stateless-drh.surveilr.sql` you can ignore those files and all content will be
       accessed through views or `*.cached` tables in
       `resource-surveillance.sqlite.db`.
 At this point you can rename the SQLite
       database file, archive it, use in reporting tools, DBeaver, DataGrip, or any